Dividing the Assets

 The court will identify this property into three different classifications.
 The first one is a martial classification, which is anything that was acquired from the date of the marriage up until the date of separation.
 The next is the separate classification, which is anything that was acquired prior to the marriage after the date of separation or as a gift from someone other than your spouse during the marriage.
 The last classification is the hybrid property one.
 Hybrid property is a mixture of separate and marital.
 What I often find is hybrid property can be a 401K, or, perhaps, one of the spouses was employed by a company before the marriage and so contributed to a 401K before the couple actually got married, contributed to it during the marriage but then separated so the part that was contributed before the marriage is considered that person’s separate property and the part that was contributed during the marriage itself is considered marital property.

 The court is not required to divide up your property 50-50.
 This is not a presumption in Virginia; it is in other states.
 What the court does, instead, is balances several factors that include the age, physical and mental conditions of the parties, the decisions made during the parties as to who was going to work outside of the home, who is going to work inside the home, and tax consequences to the parties concerning dividing up of the property.
-At the end, the court will balance these factors and then make an equitable distribution.
+In the end, the court will balance these factors and then make an equitable distribution.
 More times than not it ends up being an equal 50-50 distribution but that’s not always the case.

 How the issue of equitable distribution effects the divorce is dependent on each case and the route that the litigants are choosing to take.
 If the parties agree they want to come together and draft an agreement determining how their property is to be divided, then they can do that without any implications from the court.
 This gives them the control of being able to say, “I want to sell the house and split the proceeds,” or “I have sufficient assets to be able to buy my spouse out of the house so I’m going to keep the house and pay my spouse a portion of the equity.”